 There is a lively and attractive market held around the canals three times a week.
 One is a food market selling fresh bread, meats and cheeses (ideal for a picnic on the shoreline of the lake).
 Another day there is a clothing and shoe market and a flea market.

-We were particularly looking forward to seeing and photographing the highlight of the town The Palais de L’isle which is situated in the middle of one of the canals but unfortunately, it is, being renovated (scaffolding and tarpaulin are covering it).
+We were particularly looking forward to seeing and photographing the highlight of the town The Palais de L’isle which is situated in the middle of one of the canals but unfortunately it is, being renovated (scaffolding and tarpaulin are covering it).
 It isn’t due to be finished until May 2017.
-Below is a picture of how it is now and one of how it should look (picture taken from the internet).

 The town is not only historical but is clean, friendly and has a great atmosphere.
 It is a great walking city and we wandered aimlessly for hours exploring the little alleyways and small streets which were crammed full with interesting shops (selling just about everything you can think of), stopping off when our feet got tired for a coffee in one of the quaint coffee bars and a glass of wine in one of the many bars lining the canal.
 Walking further into town and a more modern part of Annecy is revealed with a great shopping complex.